smolijar/gitwiki-thesis/src/goal.md

 * **Emphasize lightweight markup languages**

-Markdown has become more or less a standard for README files and documentation, and no wonder.
+Markdown has become more or less a standard for the _readme_ files and documentation, and no wonder.
 It is easy to learn, intuitive to read even if you are not familiar with the syntax, machine readable and it has many tools for comfortable writing for users familiar with RTEs.
 Once familiar with the basic syntax, it is not an issue to write documents in a simple text editor.